InteractiveMechanics/paea-summit-wordpress/README.md

 *  Run `git pull origin master` to get the latest changes.
 *  Copy wp-config-sample.php to wp-config.php.
 This file should have everything you need already.
 *  Run a simple web server in the directory using `php -S localhost:80`.
 If it give you a permission issue, you might need to run it as sudo.
+*  Viola!
+You can now make edits as normal and track your changes locally.